axelarnetwork/axelar-core/docs/cli/axelard_tx_gov_submit-proposal_call-contracts.md

-      --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality -o, --output string            Output format (text|json) (default "json") --proposal string          Proposal file path (if this path is given, other proposal flags are ignored) -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height --title string             The proposal title
+      --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality -o, --output string            Output format (text|json) (default "json") -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height -y, --yes                      Skip tx broadcasting prompt confirmation (default true)
-      --type string              The proposal Type
-  -y, --yes                      Skip tx broadcasting prompt confirmation (default true)
 ```